-A while ago spoof Animations announced they would be releasing four exciting titles to kick start their efforts into the world of comics.
-Spoof initially had focused the greater part of it’s efforts into animation but since… More
+A while ago, Ayodele Elegba’s Spoof Animations announced they would be releasing four exciting titles to kickstart their efforts into the world of comics.
+Spoof initially focused the greater part of its efforts on animation but has also been making strides to enter the world of comics.
+Ayodele Elegba is the creator of Strike Guard which is arguably one of the most popular African comic books today.
+Continue reading “Spoof Animation’s Fantastical Four African Comic Releases”

 Since April 2013, an online social media platform called Nubiamancy has been sharing content that features black/African people in science-fictional, fantasy, and horror settings; on Facebook, Instagram, Tumblr, and as of recently, YouTube.
 This was started by myself, Asante Massawa, in order to a) help normalize seeing people of African descent in entertainment genres that underrepresent us, b) promote fantasy art/comics/films/animation/novels/photography that features people of African descent, and c) inspire creators to create more content in those veins.
 Continue reading “The Nubiamancy Studios Campaign”